zygolife/Genomics_Workshop_2019/docs/Genomics/ShortReadAlignment.md

 # Alignment

-Sequence alignment to a reference is critical for assessing how sequences
+Sequence alignment to a reference is critical to incorporating

 ## Short Read alignment